Chart Color Schemes

 Health performance in North Tamworth is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-North Tamworth faces significant health challenges, according to AreaSearch's assessment.
+North Tamworth faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.

-Mortality rates and chronic condition prevalence are substantial, affecting various age cohorts.
-Private health cover is higher than average at approximately 53% (~3,550 people).
-The most prevalent conditions are arthritis (9.8%) and asthma (9.3%).
-63.4% of residents report no medical ailments, compared to 63.3% in Rest of NSW.
-Working-age residents have a higher chronic health condition prevalence than average.
-22.0% of residents are aged 65 and over (1,480 people), lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, generally aligning with national rankings.
+A range of health conditions impacts both younger and older age cohorts substantially.
+Private health cover is more prevalent than average at approximately 53% (~3,550 people).
+The most common medical conditions are arthritis (9.8%) and asthma (9.3%).
+Conversely, 63.4% of residents report no medical ailments, comparable to the 63.3% across Regional NSW.
+Working-age residents have a higher prevalence of chronic health conditions than average.
+As of 2021, 22.0% of residents are aged 65 and over (1,480 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health